scheinerman/DigitsSolver.jl/README.md

 By default, `digits_solver` stops working upon finding the first possible solution.
 That solution might entail more steps than necessary.
-If called with an optional third argument `quick_stop` set to `false`, then the function will work harder and may find a shorter solution.
+If called with an optional third argument `quick_stop` set to `false`, then the function works harder but might find a shorter solution.
 ```
 julia> @time digits_solver(290, 5:10)
 [5, 6, 7, 8, 9, 10] → 8 × 5 = 40 → [6, 7, 9, 10, 40]